The Thomas Hardye School offers a distinctive curriculum; one that allows all students to find the areas in which they can excel.

 All our students study English language, English literature and mathematics.
 They will also study biology, physics and chemistry with some students working towards a qualification worth two GCSEs, although as many as possible are working towards a full GCSE in each science.

 All students study the full GCSE course in theology and ethics; we believe that, in our increasingly globalised world, it is important for our students to understand the importance of people’s faith and beliefs.

 - Health and Social Care

 - Resistant Materials

-The options system gives a high profile to design and technology which has been a particularly successful part of the school.
+The vast majority of students are expected to study French or Spanish (or both) and the options system gives a high profile to design and technology which has been a particularly successful part of the school.
 This subject offers a combination of rigour and creativity that has helped many students in the next phase of their education, as well as developing a set of very useful skills.

-In addition to their option subjects, students have two PE lessons a week, and the key stage 4 PSHCE programme is delivered through specialist speakers and dedicated days when students come off their normal timetable.
-Students in year 10 also have a one hour lesson of PSHCE once per fortnight.
+In addition to their option subjects, students have three PE lessons a fortnight, and the Key Stage 4 PSHCE programme is delivered through PSHCE lessons, specialist speakers and dedicated days when students come off their normal timetable.

 Key Stage 5